Information

 • sustainable

 A building warrant is legal permission to carry out building work.
-If you do not have a warrant before the work starts you could be fined.
+If you need a warrant and start building work without one, you could be fined.

-To get a building warrant, the work you plan on doing has to meet Scottish Building Standards.
+To get a building warrant, the work you plan on doing must meet building regulations.

 There are certain types of building work that do not need a warrant.
-However, these will still need to follow building regulations.
+However, these must also follow building regulations.

 • tell you if you need a building warrant